Nicholas Bohm

 Lawyer who reported early Bitcoin software issues

-Nicholas Bohm is a British commercial lawyer with experience in a major City of London firm of solicitors.
-He has been active in discussions on cryptography, electronic commerce, and digital signature policy in the UK, serving as E-Commerce Policy Adviser for Cyber-Rights & Cyber-Liberties (UK).
+Bohm is a British commercial lawyer with experience in a major City of London solicitors’ firm, active in UK discussions on cryptography, electronic commerce, and digital signature policy, and serving as E-Commerce Policy Adviser for Cyber-Rights & Cyber-Liberties (UK).

 Interaction with Bitcoin